jesusms007/CND_turbulence/README.md

 The forlder "CND_Gadget2" contains the code used in the STS models, while the folder "CND_LS_Gadget2" contains the code used in the LTS models.

 The instructions and parameters are identical to those described in the repository "https://github.com/jesusms007/turbulence", except that in the parameter file, the OmegaBar parameter is ignored.
+Also, the turbulence files can be also found in the "turbulence" repository.

 The folder "videos" contains the movies for the simulations mentioned in the paper.